 Social Marketing & Communication

-The Social Marketing & Communications workgroup meets at 9am prior to the NC Collaborative meetings in the Redwoods Building.
+The Social Marketing & Communications workgroup meets at 9am prior to the NC Collaborative meetings as needed.

 What is Social Marketing?